xianghanmei/movie-recommender/README.md

 ├── requirements.txt
 └── README.md
 ```
-* 'model' saves the trained models.
+* `model` saves the trained models.
-* 'ml-100k' saves the data downloaded from https://grouplens.org/datasets/movielens/100k/.
+* `ml-100k` saves the data downloaded from https://grouplens.org/datasets/movielens/100k/.
 You can also download other data from movielens that have the same format and replace the ml-100k dataset to train a new model for recommendation.
-* 'train.py' contains the code to train and save a new recommender
+* `train.py` contains the code to train and save a new recommender
-* 'movie_recommender.py' is the main script for this project, where you receive input from user and use the trained model to predict a movie the user would like.
+* `movie_recommender.py` is the main script for this project, where you receive input from user and use the trained model to predict a movie the user would like.

 ## Dockerization